5 Health Benefits of Beans—and 5 Surprising Risks

 Health Benefit: Beans can prevent heart disease

 Studies have shown that people who eat more legumes have a lower risk of heart disease, and the phytochemicals found in beans might be partially to thank since they protect against it.
 A 2017 review of medical studies in the journal BioMed Research International found that high legume intakes are associated with a lower risk of premature death—and in particular cardiovascular disease-related death.
-Legumes are one of the foods that are tied directly to younger-looking skin.

 Health Benefit: Beans can lower cholesterol